-The following design procedure can be used to select component values for the TPS54010.
-Alternately, the SWIFT Designer Software may be used to generate a complete design.
+The following design procedure is used to select component values for the TPS54073.
+Alternately, the SWIFT Designer Software is used to generate a complete design.
 The SWIFT Designer Software uses an iterative design procedure and accesses a comprehensive database of components when generating a design.
 This section presents a simplified discussion of the design process.